respeaker/seeed-voicecard/README.md

 ```
 sudo alsactl --file=asound.state restore
 ```
-If you want to change the alsa settings, You can use "sudo alsactl --file=asound.state store " to save it.
+If you want to change the alsa settings, You can use `sudo alsactl --file=asound.state store` to save it.

 Test:
 ```
 arecord -f cd -Dhw:1 | aplay -Dhw:1
 ```
 Enjoy !